slaffsla/social-app/README.md

 This is a responsively designed social app connecting to a DB on Firebase, user must log in with a Google account.
 Somewhat limited functionality, but hey, I am not Facebook!

 It has some animations.
-Made with React.
+Made with React and FireBase.

 Live example here: https://social-app-sla.web.app/